kdz/pystemm/README.md

 PySTEMM is a tool and model library for building executable concept models using a functional-programming style (immutable objects and pure functions).

 See [EuroSciPy 2013 proceedings](http://arxiv.org/pdf/1404.6387.pdf) for a paper with details.
-Here are some snippets (all visualizations were generated automatically by PySTEMM):
+Here are some snippets, with all visualizations generated automatically by PySTEMM:

 ![image](https://cloud.githubusercontent.com/assets/4351330/10559995/b8a3bc32-74c2-11e5-90dd-acf5cec64553.png)